My Heavenly Hockey Club

-My Heavenly Hockey Club (極楽青春ホッケー部, Gokuraku Seishun Hockey Bu) is a manga series written and illustrated by AI Morinaga.
+My Heavenly Hockey Club (極楽青春ホッケー部, Gokuraku Seishun Hockey Bu) is a manga series written and illustrated by Ai Morinaga.
 Published by Kodansha in Japan and Del Rey Manga in America.
 The series ran for 14 volumes, ending in 2005.
 The first eight volumes were released in North America.

-Series overview
+Plot

 Hana Suzuki only loves two things in life: eating and sleeping.
 So, when her handsome classmate Izumi Oda talks her into joining the school hockey club, How will she survive getting up early, working hard, and playing well with others?
 True, the Grand Hockey Club is full of boys; super cute boys, so it won't be so bad after all.